Find Affordable College Courses

 Decorah, IA

-Luther College ranked #8 on this year’s Best Neurobiology & Neurosciences Schools in the Plains States Region list.
-Located in the remote town of Decorah, Luther is a private not-for-profit college with a small student population.
+Luther College came in at #8 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Plains States Region ranking.
+Located in the town of Decorah, Luther is a private not-for-profit college with a small student population.

-Read full report on Neurobiology & Neurosciences at Luther College
+Full Neurobiology & Neurosciences at Luther College Report

 #9